 |Project duration||June 2018 - December 2018|

 Purpose and goal

-The Genomic Medicine Sweden (GMS) initiative aims to strengthen precision medicine across the country.
-This will be accomplished through the implementation of large-scale sequencing techniques in Swedish healthcare, resulting in improved healthcare, strengthened Swedish research in the area, and a foundation for innovation and collaboration with industry.
-With a patient-centered view, we will focus on rare diseases, cancer, pharmacogenetics and infectious diseases.
-In parallel, efforts will be initiated for common complex diseases for the next phase of GMS.
+Genomic Medicine Sweden (GMS) aims to strengthen precision medicine across the country.
+This will be accomplished through the implementation of large-scale sequencing techniques in Swedish healthcare, resulting in improved healthcare, strengthened Swedish research in the area, and provide a foundation for innovation and collaboration with industry.
+With a patient-centered view, initial efforts will focus on rare inherited diseases, cancer, pharmacogenomics and infectious diseases, and be extended to other complex diseases (e.g. noncommunicable diseases).